Imagination for the 21st century starts here!

 To be liberally educated means to understand the world from different points of view.
 Find your purpose and find your place in our democracy.

 Direct from the source

-While many colleges assign summer reading to first-year students, we bring the author to campus to talk with you and your classmates.
-You ask your own questions and get answers directly from the source.
+Every year we sponsor a summer reading series, and we bring the author to campus to talk with you and your classmates.
+Ask your own questions!
+Talk to contemporary writers and activists who are making a difference!

-Your Human Experience professor will be your mentor throughout your first year.
-You’ll see each other weekly, both formally and informally.
+Your Autumn Term and Human Experience professor will be your mentor throughout your first year.
+You’ll consult with this trusted adviser several times a week, both formally and informally.
 You’ll be surprised how easy it is to get help when you need it.